Houston: Early 21st century

 Houston has continued to grow into the 21st century, with the population increasing 15.7% from 2000 to 2022.

 Oil and gas have continued to fuel Houston's economic growth, with major oil companies including Phillips 66, ConocoPhillips, Occidental Petroleum, Halliburton, and ExxonMobil having their headquarters in the Houston area.
 In 2001, Enron Corporation, a Houston company with $100 billion in revenue, became engulfed in an accounting scandal which bankrupted the company in 2001.
 Healthcare had also emerged as a major industry in Houston.
 The Texas Medical Center is now the largest medical complex in the world and employs over 120,000 people.

 In the first decade of the 21st century, three new sports stadiums opened downtown.
 In 2000, the Houston Astros opened their new baseball stadium, Daikin Park, in downtown adjacent to the old Union Station.
 The Houston Texans were formed in 2002 as an NFL expansion team, replacing the Houston Oilers, which had left the city in 1996.
-NRG Stadium opened the same year.
+Reliant Stadium opened the same year.
 In 2003, the Toyota Center opened as the home for the Houston Rockets.
 In 2005, the Houston Dynamo soccer team was formed.
 In 2017, the Houston Astros won their first World Series.